Skip to main content

 Most private landlords ask for at least 1 month's rent in advance.

-There is no legal limit on how much rent in advance can be taken by a landlord.
+There is no legal limit on how much rent in advance they can ask for.

 • what each payment is for